devonpmack/react-pokedex-workshop/README.md

 ## Using the PokeAPI

 What if we don't want to manually input the type of every Pokemon?
 To do this, we can use a publically available API (Application Programming Interface) called [PokeAPI](https://pokeapi.co/).
 We can ask this API for information about any Pokemon programmatically!
 This will save us a lot of time so we don't have to input the information every single Pokemon.
-In addition, the PokeAPI gets updated constantly when they add or change Pokemon , so we don't have to worry about maintaining our data.
+In addition, the PokeAPI gets updated constantly when they add or change Pokemon, so we don't have to worry about maintaining our data.

 We can retrieve information from PokeAPI through HTTP get requests.
 Javascript will make this very easy for us.